Skip to main content

 Fact: Irish bliss starts with Guinness.

-Flights.
 Accommodations.
 Activities.
-Rockstar Tour Director that knows which pub has the coldest Guinness.
+Rockstar Tour Director that knows which pub pours the best Guinness.

 This is group travel with EF Ultimate Break.
 Expertly crafted itineraries, everything included.
 We keep your stress levels low and holy-s#!t-that-was-awesome levels high.